 REITs have to carry a lot of debt in order to finance the properties they purchase.
 This is especially true because REITs are required to pay out 90% of their taxable income to shareholders in the form of dividends.
 This doesn't leave REITs with the ability to stockpile a lot of cash.

-For instance, if a REIT has a total of $1 billion in debt and their annual EBITDA is $250 million, you would divide $1 billion by $250 million to get a debt to EBITDA ratio of 4.
+For instance, if a REIT has a total of $1 billion in debt and its annual EBITDA is $250 million, you would divide $1 billion by $250 million to get a debt-to-EBITDA ratio of 4.

 A solid REIT management team will use a reasonable amount of debt to maximize their overall returns.
 This means more growth and higher dividends being paid to investors.